Indonesian patrol confronts Chinese ship in economic zone

 The South China Sea accounts for more than 10% of the global fish catch and surrounding states have taken increasingly extreme measures to ensure they obtain their share.
 Stocks have declined drastically amid overfishing and the destruction of coral reefs, to the point that they may be on the verge of collapse, according to some studies.

-The Indonesian patrol ship, the KN Pulau Nipah 321, has been deployed for such patrols in Indonesia’s western maritime zone until November.
+The Indonesian patrol ship KN Pulau Nipah 321 has been deployed for such patrols in Indonesia’s western maritime zone until November.

-The Indonesian Foreign Affairs Ministry has communicated to the Chinese Embassy in Jakarta to clarify the coast guard’s presence, spokesperson Teuku Faizasyah said.
+The Indonesian Foreign Affairs Ministry has communicated to the Chinese Embassy in Jakarta to explain the coast guard’s presence, spokesperson Teuku Faizasyah said.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.